Characters: Durarara Main Characters

-- Hero Insurance: As it turns out, Shizuo has something akin to literal hero insurance: the company he works for pays for the property damage he causes and docks it from his pay in turn.
+- As it turns out, Shizuo has something akin to literal hero insurance: the company he works for pays for the property damage he causes and docks it from his pay in turn.

-- Hey You: Shizuo's generally very bad at using honorifics.
+- Hey, You!: Shizuo's generally very bad at using honorifics.

-- High Pressure Emotion: Sort of.
+- High-Pressure Emotion: Sort of.
 While his expression doesn't seem to change, he's too red◊ to get away with a Luminescent Blush.
 Just compare it to the color of his hand.

 - Hollywood Healing: Just take a look at his childhood X-rays◊ and marvel at the fact that this man can even walk.

 - Huge Guy, Tiny Girl: Shizuo eventually develops a Big Brother Instinct/Intergenerational Friendship with a ten-year-old Yakuza Princess named Akane.
-Given that Shizuo already towers over most people◊, the size difference between the two is rather large.
+Given that Shizuo already towers over most people◊, the size difference between the two is large.